© Crown copyright 2019

 - help setting up work trials to give an opportunity to see potential recruits in action in the work environment

-- help through Work Choice (for employing a disabled person who needs specialist support), other employment schemes including Work Clubs, and help with work experience
+- help through Work and Health Programme providers (for employing a disabled person who needs specialist support) (If you’re in Scotland contact Fair Start Scotland), other employment schemes including Work Clubs, and help with work experience.

 4. Providing apprenticeships

 These are for new or current employees.
 They combine working with studying for a work-based qualification.
-As well as providing apprenticeship opportunities, a Disability Confident Employer will encourage disabled people to apply for their vacancies and support them when they do.
+A Disability Confident Employer will encourage disabled people to apply for all of their apprenticeship vacancies and support them when they do.

 Employers based in England may be able to get a grant or funding to employ an apprentice.
 Apprentices must be paid at least the minimum apprenticeship wage.